rakytap/sequential-quantum-gate-decomposer/README.md

 * [scipy](https://www.scipy.org/install.html)
 * [scikit-build](https://scikit-build.readthedocs.io/en/latest/)
 * [tbb-devel](https://pypi.org/project/tbb-devel/) (containing the TBB Library)
-* [gsl](https://anaconda.org/conda-forge/gsl) (containing the GNU Scientific Library)

-### How to obtain GNU Scientific Library

-In order to build and use the SQUANDER we recommend the Anaconda virtual python environment providing all the required dependencies for SQUANDER.
-One can easily install the GNU Scientific Library for local users by the command

-$ conda install -c conda-forge gsl

-Alternatively, a python binding project alongside the GNU GSL library is accessible via pypi repository:

-$ pip install numpy swig

-$ pip install pygsl

-Here we describe an alternative way to deploy GNU Scientific Library from source by the end user without administrative privileges.
-The GNU Scientific Library can be downloaded from the site [https://www.gnu.org/software/gsl/](https://www.gnu.org/software/gsl/).
-After the downloaded package is extracted somewhere in the home directory of the user (**path/to/gsl/source**), one should configure the building environment using the **configure** tool.
-Depending on the individual settings the default compiler to be invoked might be different from HPC to HPC.
-To ensure the usage of the GNU compiler, the following shell command should be executed inside the directory **path/to/gsl/source**:

-$ ./configure --prefix=path/to/gsl FC=gfortran CC=gcc CXX=g++

-(Similarly, Intel compiler can be forced by setting FC=ifort CC=icc and CXX=icpc.)
-The installation directory of the compiled GNU Scientific Library is given by **--prefix=path/to/gsl** (which is different from the directory path of the source files given by **path/to/gslsource**).
-To install GNU Scientific Library the user should have read and write permissions on the path **path/to/gsl** (which might be for example /home/username/gsl).
-After the successful configuration the GNU Scientific Library can be compiled by the shell command

-$ make

-The compilation of the GNU Scientific Library takes some time.
-When the compilation is done, the package (including the C header files and the static and shared libraries) is installed into the directory **path/to/gsl** by the shell command:

-$ make install

 ### Install SQUANDER from Python Package Index (PyPI)

 Since version 1.7.1 the SQUANDER package is accessible at Python Package Index (PyPI).
 The package can be installed on linux systems following the steps outlined below:

 $ pip install numpy swig tbb-devel wheel scikit-build ninja qiskit

-$ pip install pygsl

 $ pip install squander